abraxas0001/AUTOPAY-ALERT-X/public/Img/README.md

 - Images are displayed at 20% opacity with gradient overlay
 - Banner images remain in black & white for contrast
 - Background images are shown in full color

+## 🎨 Texture Patterns:

+The app now includes subtle texture patterns on white backgrounds to maintain visual interest:

+- **Paper Pattern** - Used on modals, stats cards, and date detail windows
+- **Grid Pattern** - Applied to navigation bar
+- **Dots Pattern** - Used on calendar day headers and subscription details
+- **Subtle Lines** - Applied to calendar grid background

+All patterns are CSS-based (no image files needed) and display at very low opacity to maintain the clean aesthetic while adding depth.

 Enjoy your dynamic, ever-changing UI! 🎨✨